I had a mouthful of hot lactose-free latte. Strange because I was heading out for brunch with one of my friends.

 But often, one or both partners become confused, very frustrated or hurt by the disappearance of intimacy and sex.

-This pretty much sums up how you can feel in a sexless marriage.
+This pretty much sums up how you can feel in a sexless relationship.